 Meanwhile, Sandra purchases shares in VISA just before a big tech correction.
 Consequently, the price falls from $240 to $205.
 On StockTwits, other traders are gloating about how everyone who bought into the stock at $240 is now a bag holder.

 However, in this case, Jonah is the real bag holder, not Sandra.

-Why?
-Because VISA is a blue chip stock with strong fundamentals and a bright future.
+This is because VISA is a blue chip stock with strong fundamentals and a bright future.
 Whereas random pharma company ABC is a stock-diluting dumpster fire that is teetering on the brink of extinction.

 Basically, Sandra’s shares are far more likely to recover and reach a new all-time high.
 On the other hand, Jonah’s position will probably continue to fall in value until it is practically worthless.

-Can you see a future?
+Can you see a future in the stock?

 - Does the company have a future?

 - Why did I invest in this stock in the first place?